mozilla-services/tecken/docs/download.rst

    :param hex code_id: the code id in hex characters all upper-cased

    :param str symbol_file: the filename of the symbol file; ends with ``.sym``

+.. http:get:: SYMBOLFILE

+   This covers the download API response ``Location`` value url redirect.

+   :reqheader User-Agent: please provide a unique user agent to make it easier for us
+       to help you debug problems

+   :resheader Content-Length: length of the response body; if the body is
+       compressed, it's the size of the compressed body
+   :resheader Content-Type: content type of the response after decompressing
+       it; will be text/plain for symbol files
+   :resheader Content-Encoding: (optional) set to ``gzip`` if the object is
+       gzip-compressed; note that ``.sym`` files are compressed even though the file extension doesn't indicate that

+   :statuscode 404: symbol file was not found
+   :statuscode 500: there's an error with the server; sleep for a bit and
+       retry; if retrying doesn't work, then please file a bug report
+   :statuscode 502: sleep for a bit and retry
+   :statuscode 503: sleep for a bit and retry
+   :statuscode 504: sleep for a bit and retry